Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 The Dreame D9 is Dreame's first ever Lidar-based vacuum robot.
 It is sold as:
 - Dreame D9

+It is **NOT** sold as the D9 Max.
+That is an entirely different robot.
+Only the D9 non-max is supported.<br/>
+To ensure that you get the supported D9, make sure that it has 3 buttons.

 #### Comments

 Rooting is pretty easy, only requiring a 3.3v USB UART Adapter, [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and almost no disassembly.